Last updated May 26, 2026

-If you saw headlines about the FDA “banning compounded semaglutide” and felt a wave of panic, you are not alone.
-But most of those headlines got a critical detail wrong: there are two very different types of compounding pharmacies under US law, and the FDA proposal that surfaced in May 2026 targets only one of them.
+If you saw headlines about the FDA “banning compounded semaglutide” and felt a wave of panic, you’re not alone.
+Most of those headlines missed a critical detail.
+There are two very different types of compounding pharmacies under US law, and the FDA proposal that surfaced in May 2026 targets only one of them.

-If you get your compounded semaglutide through an individual-prescription pharmacy — which describes most Traqr users — this article is for you.
-Your situation is almost certainly different from what the headlines described.
+Most Traqr users get their compounded semaglutide through an individual-prescription pharmacy.
+If that’s you, your situation is almost certainly different from what the headlines described.

 The two types of compounding pharmacies

 US law defines compounding pharmacies under two separate sections of the Federal Food, Drug, and Cosmetic Act.
-They look similar from the outside but operate under completely different regulatory frameworks.
+They look similar from the outside, but they operate under completely different regulatory frameworks.

 503A pharmacies — individual-prescription compounders

 A 503A pharmacy compounds medications for a specific, named patient under a valid prescription from a licensed prescriber.
-Think of an independent pharmacy that prepares a custom-dose injectable because a commercial product is unavailable or not appropriate for you.
+Picture an independent pharmacy that prepares a custom-dose injectable because a commercial product is unavailable or isn’t appropriate for you.

 Key facts about 503A pharmacies: